0x00nullSec/Writeups/SiXeS/SiXeS.md

 It's a custom binary (self coded?) which is executable by everyone, owned by webmaster and has SUID bit set.
 This means that this program inherits the privileges of webmaster during it's execution.

-if we have a closer look with strings to get a feeling what's contained inside and which logic might be behind, we see the following:
+If we have a closer look with `strings` command to get a feeling what's contained inside and which logic might be behind, we see the following:

 ~~~
-strings /sbin/notemaker
+www-data@sixes:/home/webmaster$ strings /sbin/notemaker
 [...]
 gets
 [...]